 A Family Network for Families with Children with Special Needs

 The FACT Family Network is a member of the Oregon Consortium of Family Networks.
-To learn about Family Networks throughout the state, please visit the links on the left or the Oregon Council on Developmental Disabilities.
+To learn about Family Networks throughout the state, please visit the Oregon Council on Developmental Disabilities.

 The Oregon Consortium of Family Networks, a project of the Oregon Council on Developmental Disabilities and the Office of Developmental Disability Services, is an association of family networks committed to a set of core values centered on providing support to families of children with disabilities.
 Each member is an independent, family-led organization working in collaboration with community partners and each other.